Business Analyst Quick Start¶

 In order to train a model, you need to enter the Lab.

-The Lab is the place in Dataiku DSS optimized for experimentation and discovery.
+The Lab is the place in Dataiku optimized for experimentation and discovery.
 Keeping experimentation (such as model training) in the Lab helps avoid overcrowding the Flow with unnecessary items that may not be used in production.

 From the Flow, select the training_data_prepared dataset.